thowfeeksalim/javascript-notes/README.md

 17. ### Variable Declaration vs Assignment vs Initialization

-Declaration creates a variable, Assignment assigns a value to a variable, and Initialization both declares a variable and assigns it a value at the same time.
+**Declaration** creates a variable, **Assignment** assigns a value to a variable, and **Initializatio**n both declares a variable and assigns it a value at the same time.

 1.Variable Declaration:

-When we declare a variable, we are essentially creating a container in memory that can hold a value of a certain data type. we declare variables using the var, let, or const keywords.
+When we declare a variable, we are essentially creating a container in memory that can hold a value of a certain data type. we declare variables using the `var`, `let`, or `const` keywords.

    ```javascript
    var a;